mozilla-extensions/firefox-translations/extension/docs/DEV.md

 yarn build:production && npx web-ext sign --api-key $API_KEY --api-secret $API_SECRET
 ```

-Note: This is for Firefox only.
+Note: This is for Firefox and non-native UI only.
 Chrome Web Store does not offer signed builds for self-distribution.

 ## Troubleshooting